Tutorials - Leaderboards

 The first argument the index of entries you are starting with; this is usually 1 for your first request.
 The second argument is the last index to retrieve; there isn't a listed cap to this number but make it something you can display easily like 10 or so.
 The third argument is the type of data request; you can read more details about it in the SDK documentation.
 For a quick overview:

-print("Scores downloaded message: "+str(message)
+print("Scores downloaded message: %s" % message)

 # Save this for later leaderboard interactions, if you want

-var LEADERBOARD_HANDLE: int = leaderboard_handle
+var leaderboard_handle: int = this_leaderboard_handle

 # Add logic to display results

-for R in result:
+for this_result in result:

 # Use each entry that is returned